 Fetal Alcohol Spectrum Disorder (FASD)

 Fetal Alcohol Spectrum Disorder (FASD) is a term which covers a range of behavioural and physical problems which may result from heavy drinking during pregnancy.
-They have been classified as:

 • Fetal Alcohol Syndrome (FAS)